andris1177/Conway-s-game-of-life/README.md

 - [ ] Add pop up menu for on the spot animation/display changes (optional)

 ### Known bugs to fix
 - [x] Non square maps doesn't fill the entire available space, see example4 for reference
+- [ ] Some points of the map doesn't get read correctly